visgl/deck.gl/docs/api-reference/deckgl.md

 Callback, called once the WebGL context has been initiated

 Callback arguments:
-- opts.gl - the WebGL context.
+- `gl` - the WebGL context.

 ##### `onLayerHover` (Function, optional)

 Callback - called when the object under the pointer changes.

-Arguments:
+Callback Arguments:
 - `info` - the [`info`](/docs/interactivity.md#the-picking-info-object)
 object for the topmost picked layer at the coordinate
 - `pickedInfos` - an array of info objects for all pickable layers that are affected.
-- `event` - the original MouseEvent object
+- `event` - the original [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object

 ##### `onLayerClick` (Function, optional)

 Callback - called when clicking on the layer.

-Arguments:
+Callback Arguments:
 - `info` - the [`info`](/docs/interactivity.md#the-picking-info-object)
 object for the topmost picked layer at the coordinate
 - `pickedInfos` - an array of info objects for all pickable layers that are affected.
-- `event` - the original MouseEvent object
+- `event` - the original [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object